 *Confidentiality Notice: This communication, including any attachments thereto, is intended only for the use of the individual or entity to which it is addressed and contains information that is privileged, confidential, and exempt from disclosure under applicable law.
 If you are not the intended recipient, you are hereby notified that you have received this document in error and that any review, dissemination, distribution, or copying of the message and attachments thereto is strictly prohibited.

-Mailing of PII
+Mailing of SPI

 NLF: Boards and grantees must ensure that:

-PII materials are enclosed in an opaque envelope or container that hides identifying information other than the name and mailing address; and
+SPI materials are enclosed in an opaque envelope or container that hides identifying information other than the name and mailing address; and

 the sender uses the US Postal Service’s first-class mail, priority mail, or an accountable commercial delivery service.

-Transportation of PII
+Transportation of SPI

 NLF: Boards and grantees must ensure that:

-when PII is transported, the material must remain with the individual and kept from unauthorized disclosure;
+when SPI is transported, the material must remain with the individual and kept from unauthorized disclosure;

-only those employees for whom management has made a designation that it is appropriate for those employees to transport PII are permitted to transport PII;
+only those employees for whom management has made a designation that it is appropriate for those employees to transport SPI are permitted to transport SPI;

-all PII removed from an office must be documented using a sign-out and sign-in protocol or other logging method that maintains a record of custody;
+all SPI removed from an office must be documented using a sign-out and sign-in protocol or other logging method that maintains a record of custody;

-all transportation of PII, including via electronic media, must be documented on a transmittal form and monitored to ensure that PII is properly and punctually received and acknowledged;
+all transportation of SPI, including via electronic media, must be documented on a transmittal form and monitored to ensure that SPI is properly and punctually received and acknowledged;

-laptops, portable storage devices, mobile phones, and files containing PII must not be left in a vehicle unattended for significant periods of time.
-If PII must be left in a vehicle for a short time, the PII must be placed in the trunk, if available, or out of plain sight.
+laptops, portable storage devices, mobile phones, and files containing SPI must not be left in a vehicle unattended for significant periods of time.
+If SPI must be left in a vehicle for a short time, the SPI must be placed in the trunk, if available, or out of plain sight.
 The vehicle must be locked.
 Staff transporting files must immediately remove and secure files when they arrive at their destination.

-Retention of PII
+Retention of SPI

 NLF: Boards and grantees must ensure that:

-PII and other sensitive information is stored in an area that is physically safe from access by unauthorized individuals;
+SPI and other confidential information is stored in an area that is physically safe from access by unauthorized individuals;

-PII and other sensitive information is kept only for the time required by the Board’s retention policy;
+SPI and other confidential information is kept only for the time required by the Board’s retention policy;

-a tracking log of PII stored off-site is maintained;
+a tracking log of SPI stored off-site is maintained;

 if records are stored off-site, the storage facility verifies that it can maintain the security of confidential and sensitive files by meeting the two-barrier minimum standard;